YakhiniGroup/crispector/README.md

 - mismatch_score [int]: Mismatch option for Needleman-Wunsch alignment (default: -4)
 - open_gap_score [int]: Gap open option for Needleman-Wunsch alignment (default: -25)
 - extend_gap_score [int]: Gap extend option for Needleman-Wunsch alignment (default: 0)
 - substitution_matrix [string]: Replace mismatch_score option with a matrix score.
 Any substitution matrix name from [BioPython](http://biopython.org/DIST/docs/tutorial/Tutorial.html)  (Bio.SubsMat.MatrixInfo) can be used.
-E.g.  "blosum62".  (default: "" (no substitution matrix))
+E.g.  "blosum62".  (default: "", meaning no substitution matrix)
 ### NHEJ inference
 Parameters for NHEJ inference.
 This option is advisable only for users that read CRISPECTOR paper (see [Citation](#Citation)):
 - default_q  [int] - The probability of an indel to occur through an edit event.
 Used when `--override_noise_estimation` is set. (default: -3).